UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 ```
     /*
-     * Sets up the TextField, label and button to be
+     * Sets up the TextField, label, and button to be
      * in the bottom
      */
     private void setupNodes(HBox hb, Label cmd, VBox vb) {